MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 ## Content

+**Headers**
+A profile picture helps viewers feel like they're getting to know you.

 Your title is 'web developer' ("full stack" implies a couple years' experience).
 You can add "for hire" or something to that effect in your title.

- Have an exciting summary
+**Summary**

+ Make your summary exciting.
+Show your enthusiasm!
-* Mention you are looking for opportunities
+* Mention that you are looking for opportunities
 * List your main skills: Ruby, Rails, JavaScript, Backbone...

-A profile picture doesn't hurt.
+These skills are also keywords that will stick out to employers.
+Throw in a couple buzzwords like "TDD", "pair-programming", MVC, REST...

+[CJ's summary][cj-linkedin] is a great example.

+**Skills and Expertise**

- Include all web-related skills under "Skills and Expertise"
+ Include all web-related skills here.
 * Ruby
 * Ruby on Rails
 * JavaScript